 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.
 The technique was invented in Murano, Italy, hence the Italian name.

-Hustadt is also a small German town that was build in the late 1960s as a model neighborhood according to the general urban standards, to fulfill the requirements for approximately 6000 inhabitants.
+Hustadt is also a small German town that was build in the late 1960s as a model neighbourhood according to the general urban standards, to fulfil the requirements for approximately 6000 inhabitants.
 The town is build on the edge of the city of Bochum.
 It’s surrounded by woods and fields on the one side, and offshoots of the enormous campus of the Ruhr University, as well as other housing areas on the other side.